 The program may be completed on a part-time or full-time basis, depending on course availability.
 Students will consult with the DNP Program Director for individualized planning.

-In addition to the required courses, students may be required to enroll in NUR 881 (Capstone Project Seminar) and/or NUR 883 (Clinical Capstone Residency Seminar).
+In addition to the required courses, students may be required to enroll in NUR 881 (DNP Project Seminar) and/or NUR 883 (Clinical DNP Residency Seminar).
 Both courses earn one credit.
-These optional courses are available for ongoing clinical hours or Capstone Project completion and are pass/fail.
+These optional courses are available for ongoing clinical hours or DNP Project completion and are pass/fail.

 The following depicts the structure of the Doctor of Nursing Practice curriculum for post-MSN students:

 NUR 609 Health-Care Economics (3 credits)

 NUR 619 Clinical Issues in Genetics and Genomics (1 credit)